qzdark/wwebjs.dev-guide/src/v1-guide/README.md

 The whatsapp-web.js guide is still a work in progress, which means there may be bugs.
 If this happens, please create an [issue on github](https://github.com/wwebjs/wwebjs.dev/issues/new).
 To learn about all the features available to you in the library, please check out the [documentation](https://docs.wwebjs.dev/).
 :::

+## Disclaimer

+This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with WhatsApp or any of its subsidiaries or its affiliates.
+The official WhatsApp website can be found at https://whatsapp.com.
+"WhatsApp" as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+Also it is not guaranteed you will not be blocked by using this method.
+WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.

 **This is an introduction to the powerful WhatsApp API library whatsapp-web.js.
 It offers you knowledge about:**

 - How to use whatsapp-web.js;